- About Us

 All USO events are free and open to U.S. military ID card holders and their families, both stateside and overseas.

-I am an entertainer who would like participate in USO tours.
+I am an entertainer who would like to participate in USO tours.
 How do I apply?

 The USO delivers some of America’s most popular and recognizable celebrities around the world to service members and military families.
 Learn how to tour and who tours.